No1PHP/render/README.md

 This is the facial 3D rendering mobile front end part code.

-There are three ways of presenting it
+There are three ways to present it
 ## 1. Directly access our website
 We have already deployed this application on an AliCloud Server. type http://47.93.184.215 to see.